danmaloney745/Let-me-show/README.md

 Tap the icon to install the application on the device.
 Run the application.

-## This application was created using c# and the Unity devlopment application.
+### This application was created using c# and the Unity devlopment application.

+Link to the previous Github repository: [https://github.com/danmaloney745/Let_Me_show_You.git]